Join Susan Duval and Mary Rondenet for the Adventure of a Lifetime!

 Day 1 - Depart by Private Charter for San Ignacio Lagoon.

-There will be an early morning flight and a lunch time flight March 17 to San Ignacio Lagoon, you will be picked up from your hotel for transfer to the Cabo San Lucas airport.
-Our private Cessna charter aircraft, seating 13 guests, complete with leather seats and air conditioning makes the two hour flight up to remote San Ignacio a breeze!
+There will be an early morning group pick-up from the Barcelo Gran Faro Beach Resort in San Jose del Cabo on March 6th for the charter flight to San Ignacio Lagoon.
+Our private Cessna charter aircraft, complete with leather seats and air conditioning makes the two hour flight up to remote San Ignacio a breeze!
 Upon arrival to Camp Tio Timo, you will be welcomed by our expert naturalist guides and attentive hostesses with champagne mimosas before whisking you away to get straight out onto the water with the gray whales!

 Get ready to watch out for spouts!
 Following your first whale encounters, you will return to camp for fully catered meals and to enjoy all our camp has on offer.
 Take out a kayak or paddleboard, or grab an ice cream or cold drink from the bar to enjoy the spectacular sunsets over the lagoon from our prime beachfront location.

 Days 2-3 - Whales, Whales, Whales!
 Whale watching to your heart’s content!

 We will start our whale watching sessions at 8:00am and continue through sunset.
 You can expect 2 - 3, 90-minute encounters each day, returning to camp between our whale excursion.
 Our goal is to ensure you get the most out of this once in a lifetime experience with these incredible cetaceans.
 Accompanied by our knowledgeable guides, watch them roll, breach, spyhop, and tend to their young.
 You may even have the incredible opportunity to stroke, pet and hug these Ancient Beings of the Sea as they seek out human interaction.

 In your downtime, you can take out one of our kayaks for a paddle on the calm lagoon waters or explore the shoreline tide pools, watching out for the diverse bird life in the surrounding mangroves.
+Or relax with a good book on the deck of your superior glamping tent.
 Our attentive staff will assure you are served delicious, fresh meals and have everything you need to enjoy your time at our Eco-Camp.

 Space is Very Limited - Book Now to Guarantee your Spot!